French fashion designer Thierry Mugler dies aged 73 | Entertainment

 French fashion designer Thierry Mugler, who dressed Beyonce and Lady Gaga, has died aged 73, according to a statement on Mugler's official Facebook page confirming earlier French media reports.

 "We are devastated to announce the passing of Mr. Manfred Thierry Mugler on Sunday, January 23rd, 2022.
 May his soul Rest In Peace," said the statement.
-Mugler, known for his daring theatrical designs featuring broad shoulders and plunging necklines, dressed the likes of Beyonce, Lady Gaga, David Bowie, and Duran Duran - among many others - during his career at the top of the fashion industry.
+Mugler, who reigned over fashion in the 1980s, was known for his daring theatrical designs featuring broad shoulders and plunging necklines.
+He dressed the likes of Beyonce, Lady Gaga, David Bowie, Diana Ross, and Duran Duran - among many others - during his career at the top of the fashion industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)